MBM1607/rendezvous-with-cassidoo/README.md

 # Installing & Running

-Just `yarn` to install all dependencies and then `yarn test` to run the tests!
+Just `pnpm install` to install all dependencies and then `pnpm test` to run the tests!

 # Credits